rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 # MacOS System Setup Recommendations and Tips

-This is a guide to setting up a new MacOS computer before installing and using [HOOMD-blue] for colloids simulations in the [PRoPS Group].
+This is a guide to setting up a new MacOS computer for command line programming before installing and using [HOOMD-blue] for colloids simulations in the [PRoPS Group].
 If you are new to MacOS, or new to programming on MacOS, then this guide can help you get started.

 This guide was complied by Rob Campbell, and was last updated in August 2021.